GeoscienceAustralia/dea-coastlines/README.md

 ![Zooming to annual coastlines in DEA Maps](https://data.dea.ga.gov.au/projects/coastlines/DEACoastLines_DEAMaps_2.gif)

-> Note: To view a DEA CoastLine layer that is not currently visible (e.g. rates of change statistics at full zoom), each layer can be added to the map individually from the `Coastal > Digital Earth Australia Coastlines > Supplementary data` directory.
+> Note: To view a DEA Coastlines layer that is not currently visible (e.g. rates of change statistics at full zoom), each layer can be added to the map individually from the `Coastal > Digital Earth Australia Coastlines > Supplementary data` directory.

 ### Loading DEA Coastlines data using Web Feature Service (WFS)